tangrs/nspire-multithreading-poc/README.md

 Unfortunately, this is a quick and dirty solution.
 It doesn't perform as optimally as it could have.
 Atomic reads/writes are achieved by turning interrupts on and off.
 I'll refine it as I need it.

+It's also only working on the CX.
+Will get around to getting it working on the older models soon.

 ## Features

 This threading POC does basic context switches between each thread giving them all equal priority.